#WP Fusion Settings

 Enabling this setting will add a new metabox in the admin for every post and page on your site, where you can enter a restricted content message specific to that piece of content.
 If no custom message has been entered, the default will be used.

-Site lockout is a new-ish feature that lets you deny access to your entire website if a user has a specific tag.
+Site lockout lets you deny access to your entire website if a user is logged in and has a specific tag.

 By default your restricted content will be hidden from search engine crawlers and social sharing tools.